OUR SERVICES

 – All CSC-holders who have a cervixFunded appointments for people requiring follow-up after their cervical screening

-One funded standard GP appointment per year for all rangatahi Māori aged 14-18 years
+One funded standard GP/Nurse Practitioner appointment per year for all rangatahi Māori aged 14-18 years

-One funded standard GP appointment per year for all transgender patients
+One funded standard GP/Nurse Practitioner appointment per year for all transgender patients

-Some funded appointments to assist people with long-term conditions (funding applied at the clinician’s discretion)
+Some funded appointments to assist people with long-term conditions (funding applied at the practitioner’s discretion)

 Ordering your repeat prescription

-If you’re due for your next prescription, you can order this either by calling reception or by placing a request through Well if you have a registered account.
+If you’re due for your next prescription, you can order this either by calling reception or by placing a request through our patient portal Well if you have a registered account.

 Please ensure you know the names of the medication/s you need to request and which pharmacy you would like the prescription sent to prior to contacting us.